 Sherman, TX 75090-4400

-The Purdue OWL is a fantastic resource for help with citing your sources if you are using APA or MLA.
+The Purdue OWL is a fantastic resource for help with citing your sources if you are using APA (American Psychological Association), MLA (Modern Language Association), Chicago, or AMA (American Medical Association) styles.
 Detailed citation information for various types of works in a number of different formats is provided.
-The APA and MLA formatting and style guides are linked to below.
+The APA, MLA, and Chicago formatting and style guides are linked to below.

 These are some tools you may use to help you organize and cite your references: